Raxelgrande/awesome-touhou/README.md

 Without the amazing work of the Touhou Wikis, this endeavor wouldn't have been possible.
 Multiple things from this list come from here.

+Thanks to all the [Contributors](https://github.com/Raxelgrande/awesome-touhou/graphs/contributors) for their hard work!

 ## Table of Contents
 - ### [Official Works](#official-works)
   - [Official Games](#official-games)